Skip to Content

 • quality reviews of all assessments, whether written, purchased or obtained from other sources, prior to first delivery

-• consulting with relevant educators and compiling information for students on the context and purpose of the assessment and the assessment process, including pre-assessment information, through course materials distributed at the commencement of a course
+• leading educators to compile information for students on the context and purpose of the assessment and the assessment process, including pre-assessment information, through course materials distributed at the commencement of a course

 • ensuring all resources are available for assessment

-• ensuring all assessors meet the requirements of the nationally accredited training product and the Standards for RTOs 2015 (refer: Educator Currency and Competency Policy)
+• ensuring all assessors meet the requirements of the nationally accredited training product and the Standards for RTOs: Credential Policy (refer: Educator Currency and Competency Policy)

 • ensuring all assessment evidence is retained in accordance with other policies, legislation or regulations (refer: Records Management Policy)

-• participating in scheduled validation of assessment (refer: Assessment Validation Policy)
+• participating in scheduled validation of assessment and continuous improvement (refer: Assessment Validation Policy)

 The Head of Department Program Services is responsible for:

-• reviewing all assessment prior to delivery of the first session to ensure all requirements of the nationally accredited training product, and other regulatory and licensing requirements are met
+• reviewing all assessments prior to delivery of the first session to ensure all requirements of the nationally accredited training product, and other regulatory and licensing requirements are met

 • co-designing assessment strategies and assessment tools with Heads of Department and educators

-• providing advice to Heads of Departments and educators regarding high quality teaching and assessment practices.
+• providing advice to Heads of Department and educators about high quality teaching and assessment practices.

 Educators are responsible for: